nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ### Listing medication stocks: `liststock`

-Lists all existing medication in the inventory.
+Lists all existing medications in the inventory.

 * All parameters for `liststock` command are optional, you can choose to list medication by any of the parameters.
-* Example 1 demonstrates the list of all medication without parameters.
-* Example 2 demonstrates list by medication name.
+* You are able to `liststock` by any column and sort or reverse sort them.

 Format: `liststock {i/STOCK_ID n/NAME p/PRICE q/QUANTITY e/EXPIRY_DATE d/DESCRIPTION m/MAX_QUANTITY sort/COLUMN_NAME rsort/COLUMN_NAME}`

-Example 1: `liststock`
+Example 1 (Listing all medications): `liststock`

 Expected output: